Derwent Academy Watercolor Pencils

 That being said, the colors might be the same but the performance of them is a bit different.
 This is because Derwent likely uses a slightly different core for their watercolor pencils.
 Because of a different core recipe, the colors do have a unique feel to them.

 Overall, we feel that these pencils have a bit more “pop” to them compared to the sister set.
 This may be because Derwent knew that these pencils would be mixed with water or other solvents so having enough color to adequately spread was a concern.
-Whatever the reason, we definitely prefer it.
+Whatever the reason, we prefer it.

 Up to this point, our discussion has been centered around a dry application.
-When you apply some water, it really opens up the capabilities of these pencils.
-The bright color really pays off here.
+When you apply some water, it opens up the capabilities of these pencils.
+The bright color pays off here.
 You will find that spreading color and maintaining acceptable levels of color intensity is very easy.
-Our favorites were the blues which almost effortlessly spread over the paper.
+Our favorites were the blues that almost effortlessly spread over the paper.
 This makes skylines and ocean scenes a lot of fun to experiment with.